tvl-labs/intent-sdk-js/README.md

 ## Example

-Refine a bridge intent using the intent SDK and common utils:
+Refine a cross-chain bridge intent using the intent SDK and common utils:

 ```ts
 import { refineBridgeSwapIntent } from "@intents-sdk/publisher";